+according to the Wood and Furniture Agreement

 Undersigned employer (name) CVR no.:

 Address: Telephone no.:

 Postal code/City:

 The employee's full name: Date of birth:

 Address: Telephone no:.

 Postal code/City:

 1. Transferred holiday

-The parties have agreed in accordance with the rules below that days of holiday may be transferred to the next holiday period.
-A maximum of 10 days may be transferred, and all holiday must be taken at the latest in the 2nd holiday year.
+The parties have agreed in accordance with the rules below that the next holiday period.
+A maximum of 10 days may be transferrelatest in the 2^{nd} holiday year.

-2. Agreements on holiday For the transferred holiday, the following has also been agreed (mark 1 option only): $2.1 \ \square$ The holiday shall be taken in connection with the main holiday in the holiday year 20 2.2 □ The holiday shall be taken in the following period: From and including / /20 to and including / /20 .
-2.3 □ Another or supplementary agreement: 3.
-Other provisions 3.1 Agreements on holiday transfer must be made before December 31 after the expiry of the holiday year.
+2. Agreements on holiday

+For the transferred holiday, the following has also been agreed (mark 1 option only):

+2.1 $\hfill\Box$ The holiday shall be taken in connection with the main holid day in the holiday year 20

+2.2 □ The holiday shall be taken in the following period:

+From and including / /20 to and including / /20 .

+2.3 □ Another or supplementary agreement:

+3. Other provisions

+3.1 Agreements on holiday transfer must be made before De year. cember 31 after the expiry of the holiday

 3.2 If there is no later agreement on when to take the holiday, the holiday will be placed as other holidays (Remaining holiday).

-3.3 If an agreement has been made on when to take the transferred holiday, such an agreement can only be changed by a new agreement.
+be changed by a new agreement.

 3.4 The employer is obliged, before December 31 after expiry of the holiday period and in writing, to inform the person who pays the holiday allowance for the transferred holiday that the holiday has been transferred.
 This can for example be done by submission of a copy of this agreement.

+Date:

-Date: Enterprise's signature Employee's signature
+Enterprise's signature Employee's signature

+3.3 If an agreement has been made on when to take the transferred holiday, such an agreement can only